Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 show you the function of these subcommands.

 Now, we assume that we need to generate fasta file of our query genome.
-First of all, we need to find a closed genome (fasta file and gff file can be found) of our query genome.
+First of all, we need to find a closely related genome (fasta file and gff file can be found) of our query genome.
 Then, we need to generate a mutation table (please check the section :ref:`ANNOgesic's subcommands`) between these two genomes.
 When these files are produced, we can run subcommand ``update_genome_fasta`` for getting fasta file of the query genome.